All the Best Cowboys Have Daddy Issues: Flashbacks

 Jack Shephard (Matthew Fox) operates on a woman who flatlines, and despite his attempts to revive her, his father Christian Shephard (John Terry) forces him to stop and call the time of death.
 It is later revealed that it was actually Christian's operation; Jack was called in by a nurse after it becomes apparent that his father was performing the surgery under the influence of alcohol.
 Christian attempts to cover this up by making Jack sign a form detailing the surgery, albeit with his inebriation omitted from the report, stating that the hospital will revoke his medical license if alcohol is mentioned.

-However, sometime later Jack learns the patient's husband is suing the hospital.
-Jack and Christian then attend a board meeting discussing what went wrong during the operation.
-The board reveals that the deceased woman was pregnant, which was unknown by Jack.
+However, later on at the board meeting, Jack learns that the woman died with an unborn baby, and that his father already knew that.
 Horrified, he confesses to the board that Christian was operating under the influence during the surgery, which impaired his judgment that led to the chain of events causing the woman's death.